thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

   hence replacing a point in the fiber of ``x`` with a point in the fiber of ``y``.
 - ``cong : (f : A → B) → (p : x ≡ y) → f x ≡ f y``
-  says that the image of a point under application of a function is unique.
+  says that if two points are equal then their images are equal.
 - ``true`` is not equal to ``false``
 - ``refl`` is not equal to ``loop``
 - ``flipPath : Bool ≡ Bool`` is a non-trivial equality